1. The Special Data Dissemination Standard: Origin and Key Features

-Disseminate data with the prescribed coverage, periodicity, and timeliness on a readily accessible webpage on its national website, the NSDP,5 hyperlinked to the DSBB
+Disseminate data with the prescribed periodicity and timeliness on a readily accessible webpage on its national website, the NSDP,7 hyperlinked to the DSBB;

-Provide the IMF with an ARC containing release dates for each prescribed category of data for posting on the country page on the DSBB; the ARC dates should conform to SDDS requirements for periodicity and timeliness of data dissemination; the ARC provides release dates for the current month and at least the following three months
+Provide the IMF with an ARC containing release dates for each prescribed category of data for posting on the country page on the DSBB; the ARC provides release dates for the current month and at least the following three months;

-Provide metadata for dissemination on the DSBB in English using the predetermined electronic format the IMF provides, to facilitate crosscountry comparison6
+Provide metadata for dissemination on the DSBB in English using the predetermined electronic format the IMF provides, to facilitate cross-country comparison;8

-Appoint an SDDS coordinator7 to work with the IMF on various operational aspects of the SDDS.
+Appoint an SDDS coordinator9 to work with the IMF on various operational aspects of the SDDS.

-1.30 To maintain the credibility of the SDDS, the IMF verifies whether data posted on a subscribing country’s NSDP are consistent with the release dates indicated in the ARC, as provided by the country to the IMF, and with the subscribing country’s metadata posted on the DSBB.
-The IMF also verifies whether the data accord with the coverage, periodicity, and timeliness prescribed in the SDDS.8 In addition to monthly reports sent to individual subscribing countries about their observance, the IMF posts on the DSBB an annual assessment report covering each of the subscribing countries’ observance of the SDDS.9 These assessments distinguish “frequent” and “long” from “occasional” and “short” delays/early release in data dissemination, as well as other deviations from observance guidelines (see Chapter 10).
+1.32 To maintain the credibility of the SDDS, the IMF verifies whether data posted on a subscribing country’s NSDP are consistent with the release dates indicated in the ARC, as provided by the country to the IMF, and with the subscribing country’s metadata posted on the DSBB.
+The IMF also verifies whether the data accord with the coverage, periodicity, and timeliness prescribed in the SDDS.10 In addition to monthly reports sent to individual subscribing countries about their observance, the IMF posts on the DSBB an annual assessment report covering each of the subscribing countries’ observance of the SDDS.11 These assessments distinguish major and minor deviations from observance guidelines.
+(See Chapter 10.)

 The Special Data Dissemination Standard: Guide for Subscribers and Users

-1.34 This SDDS Guide further elaborates on the Standard and provides guidance on the observance of its various requirements.
+1.37 This SDDS Guide elaborates on the Standard and provides guidance on the observance of its various requirements.
 Observance of the Standard underpins its public credibility.
-This guide incorporates updates to the SDDS by the IMF Executive Board in its reviews of the Standard since 1996.
-It replaces the 2007 version of the guide.
-It includes the concepts and methods to be used in the compilation and dissemination of the data template on international reserves and foreign currency liquidity and those on external debt, as set forth in two IMF publications: International Reserves and Foreign Currency Liquidity: Guidelines for a Data Template (2001; henceforward, Template Guidelines) and the External Debt Statistics: Guide for Compilers and Users (2003; henceforward, Debt Guide).10 However, subscribers and users are advised to check the DSBB (http://dsbb.imf.org/Pages/SDDS/StatMethod.aspx) for an updated list of internationally accepted statistical methodologies for these and other SDDS data categories.
-The guide also describes good compilation and dissemination practices as set forth in those internationally accepted statistical methodologies.
+This Guide incorporates updates to the SDDS by the IMF Executive Board in its reviews of the Standard since 1996.
+It replaces the May 1996 provisional document entitled Guide to the Data Dissemination Standards (Module 1: The Special Data Dissemination Standard).
+It includes the concepts and methods to be used in the compilation and dissemination of the “data template on international reserves and foreign currency liquidity” and those on external debt, as set forth in two IMF publications: International Reserves and Foreign Currency Liquidity: Guidelines for a Data Template (2001; henceforward, Template Guidelines) and the External Debt Statistics: Guide for Compilers and Users (2003; henceforward, Debt Guide) .

 Organization of the SDDS Guide